Gordon McQueen

-Club
+Club career

-McQueen was a goalkeeper as a schoolboy but later switched to centre-back.
-He was signed at the age of 18 by St Mirren.
-He soon had scouts from other clubs monitoring his progress and it was Leeds United who finally offered £30,000 in the 1972 close season, seeing him as a long-term replacement for the ageing Jack Charlton.
+McQueen was a goalkeeper (the position in which his father Tom had played professionally) as a schoolboy but later switched to centre-back.
+He was signed at the age of 18 by St Mirren from Ayrshire Junior team Largs Thistle.
+He soon had scouts from other clubs monitoring his progress and it was Leeds United who finally offered £30,000 (£ today) in the 1972 close season, seeing him as a long-term replacement for the ageing Jack Charlton.
 Charlton played for some of the 1972–73 season but had decided to retire as the season was drawing to a close.
-McQueen played on six occasions in his first season at Leeds but missed out on the 1973 FA Cup Final, with manager Don Revie instead opting for the experience of utility player Paul Madeley.
+McQueen played on six occasions in his first season at Leeds, including a substitute appearance in the 1973 European Cup Winners' Cup final, which Leeds lost to A.C.
+Milan.

 With Charlton retired and Madeley playing in many positions, McQueen was in the team for most of the 1973–74 season.
-Leeds won the League Championship, with a run of 29 matches without a defeat from the start of the season with McQueen playing a key part alongside Norman Hunter as Leeds' first-choice centre back pairing.
+Leeds won the League Championship, with a run of 29 matches without a defeat from the start of the season with McQueen playing alongside Norman Hunter as Leeds' first-choice centre back pairing.
+Known for his heading, his 6 ft 3 in stature and his stubborn attitude, McQueen played a significant role in the team's success.
 McQueen and Hunter excelled at the back the following season, notably in Leeds' campaign in the European Cup, during which McQueen scored three goals.
-He was suspended for the 1975 European Cup Final, after being sent off in the semi-final versus Barcelona.
+He was suspended for the 1975 European Cup Final after being sent off in the semi-final versus Barcelona.
 Leeds went on to lose 2–0 in the final versus Bayern Munich.

-In February 1978, McQueen moved from Leeds to their arch-rivals Manchester United for £500,000.
+In February 1978, McQueen moved from Leeds to their arch-rivals Manchester United for £500,000 (£ today).
 On signing, he said that "99% of players want to play for Manchester United and the rest are liars."
 He had declared only weeks earlier in Shoot magazine that he wanted to stay at Elland Road for his entire career.
-He played in the 1979 FA Cup Final, scoring United's first of two goals in the 86th minute.
+He played in the 1979 FA Cup Final against Arsenal, scoring United's first of two goals in the 86th minute, but again finished on the losing side.

-McQueen finally gained an FA Cup winner's medal in the 1983 FA Cup Final after a replay versus Brighton & Hove Albion.
-He was also in the team that was defeated in the 1983 Football League Cup Final versus Liverpool that same season.
-He finally left Old Trafford in the 1985 close season, after losing his first-team place to Paul McGrath and not being included in the 1985 FA Cup Final team that defeated Everton 1–0.
+McQueen finally gained an FA Cup winner's medal in the 1983 FA Cup final, which United won after a replay versus Brighton & Hove Albion.
+Earlier that season he was also in the team defeated by Liverpool in the League Cup final, in which he was used as a centre-forward because he was injured and United had already made their only permitted substitution.
+He left Old Trafford in the 1985 close season, having suffered from persistent knee injuries.
+After one season with Seiko in the Hong Kong First Division, he retired from playing.